Om Puri: Personal life

 Puri married director/writer Seema Kapoor, the sister of actor Annu Kapoor, in 1991, but their marriage ended after eight months.

-In 1993, he married journalist Nandita Puri, with whom he had a son named Ishaan.
+In 1993, he married journalist Nandita Puri, with whom he had a son.
 In 2009, Nandita wrote a biography of her husband titled Unlikely Hero: The Story of Om Puri.
 Upon the book's publication, Puri spoke of his anger at the inclusion of explicit details of his previous relationships.
 In 2013, Nandita filed an allegation of domestic violence against him, and the two opted for a judicial separation shortly afterwards.

 His second wife reported that they kept a "secular house", but that "while Om is not ritualistic, he does not mind others being so".
 He took "solace in spiritual reading", particularly in the writings of spiritual teacher Eknath Easwaran, many of whose books he shared with friends.
 Puri seldom took politics seriously, and often found relaxation by cooking or gardening.
 In an interview to Rajya Sabha TV in 2012, Om Puri spoke about his interest in agriculture and cooking, and suggested that his dream was to open a dhaba by the name Daal Roti.

 Controversies

+During the 2011 Indian anti-corruption movement launched by Anna Hazare, Puri targeted the political class by using terms like anpadh (meaning uneducated), nalayak (meaning incompetent), and 'ganwar' (a word often use to describe backward and illiterate), as well as corrupt.
+The comment did not go down well with members of parliament from both Lok Sabha and Rajya Sabha, who sent privilege notices against Puri.
+He subsequently apologised for his comments, stating that it came out as he was emotionally charged during the moment.

 In October 2016, Puri appeared for a debate on a news channel regarding a Hindi film producer's ban on Pakistani actors after the Uri attack.
 During the debate, he made insulting comments about Indian soldiers which led to heavy criticism on social media.
 However, Puri later apologised for his comments.